 Data breaches can happen if an employee clicks on a link in a phishing email, if a laptop or thumb drive is stolen, or if hackers break into a computer network.
 Accidental security breaches are another cause, such as misconfigured software that leaves data unprotected.

-Every small business that handles credit cards or stores customer information is vulnerable to data breaches.
+Every small business that handles credit cards or stores customer information is vulnerable.
 IT consultants, healthcare providers, and financial institutions are among the industries with the highest risk.